hippietrail/RetroGhidra/README.md

 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
 - CP/M .CMD command file loader
 - Sharp X68000 .Z executable format - identifies but does not load yet
+- Sinclair QL Zip file system that handles the QDOS headers in zip extra fields

 # Planned
 ## Loaders